useNature.com ... for your Health ...

 Take a high-potency multivitamin/mineral and a well-balanced antioxidant complex every day.
 It may be necessary to adjust the dosages to account for your own daily vitamin regime and lifestyle.

-All of these supplement recommendations also assume you are eating a healthful diet.
+All of these supplement recommendations also assume you are eating a healthy balanced diet.

 Take an antioxidant combination product rather than a single antioxidant supplement.
 The latest studies indicate that a single antioxidant at high doses will not provide the same degree of protection as a combination of antioxidants.
 In fact, a single antioxidant used by itself may be harmful, becoming a free radical itself.
 When other antioxidants are present, they all help recycle each other.